-Are you looking to sell a house in South Bend, the [market_zipcode} zipcode, or anywhere in Indiana?
-Then this blog post will answer the question, “Would an investor buy my house in South Bend for close to asking price?”
+Are you looking to sell a house in Indiana, the [market_zipcode} zipcode, or anywhere in Indiana?
+Then this blog post will answer the question, “Would an investor buy my house in Indiana for close to asking price?”
 Keep reading to find out the answer…

 When it comes to selling your house, you have a couple of options:

 - You can sell it on the market by stating your asking price and then working with an agent to try and find a buyer (or trying to find a buyer yourself).